MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-qnamaker.md

     > [!Note]
     >
     > * Details on getting the _Application Insights instrumentation key_ can be found in the article [Application Insights keys](../bot-service-resources-app-insights-keys.md).
-    > * You should already have a [QnA maker account](/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure), if needed you can find information on getting the QnA Knowledgebase Id, Endpoint Key and HostName values [here](/azure/cognitive-services/qnamaker/how-to/key-management).
+    > * You should already have a [QnA maker account](/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure), if needed you can find information on getting the QnA Knowledgebase Id, Endpoint Key and HostName values in the [key management](/azure/cognitive-services/qnamaker/how-to/key-management) article.

 At this point the preliminary work to enable telemetry using Application Insights is done.
 You can run your bot locally using the bot Emulator and then go into Application Insights to see what is being logged such as response time, overall app health, and general running information.